 Set amongst the stalactites, the walls are adorned with statues and sculptures from Greek mythology, recounting the story of Eurydice and her husband Orpheus.
 While a tropical fish tank adds colour.

 The menu at Triton is a mix of fine International cuisine and traditional Czech fare.
-There are juicy, tender beef steaks and duck breasts, along with Prague goulash, roasted lamb knee and roast duck.
-There are also chicken and pork dishes, plus grilled salmon and trout.
+Meals include tender beef steaks, roast duck, Prague goulash, chicken and pork dishes, plus grilled salmon and trout.

 The wine list offers a good selection of Czech and International wines, at all price levels.

 Triton is a reasonably small, intimate restaurant.
 It is ideal for a romantic occasion, but works equally well as a venue for business dinners or for groups of friends.

 Triton also combines well with a trip to the Prague State Opera or Estates Theatre, both of which are only 5-10 minutes walk away.